VAR logo English

 Is Assumption-4 correct (that artificial consciousness as the next revolution waiting in the wings)?
 This point must be addressed.

 Is Assumption-3 correct (that the properties of later members of the sequence of machine-classes can be inferred from those of earlier ones)?
 Even if it is, we will be extrapolating new members from "a thimbleful of base cases".
-Plus, an over eager search for patterns might only throw up Ley lines anyway.
+Plus, there is the possibility of it being a case of pareidolia (or even apophenia): an over eager search for patterns that might only throw up Ley lines.
 Furthermore, chaotic systems have periodicity but no predictability (Gle97); new inventions, and their emergent properties, are, by definition, difficult to predict.

 Is Assumption-2 correct (that there is a sequence of machine-classes common to the industrial revolutions)?
-Even if it is, there are exceptions, as this book observes, to the properties shared by computers, heat-engines and wheels.
-Like tin from silicon, exponentiation from multiplication, later members of the sequence might not inherit every property.
+Even if it is, there are exceptions, as these chapters observe, to the properties shared by computers, heat-engines and wheels.
+Like tin from silicon (in the periodic table), exponentiation from multiplication, later members of the sequence might not inherit every property.
 And, like zinc from calcium, a pattern thrown up by a first analysis can belie a more complicated mechanism.

 Is Assumption-1 correct (that there is another industrial revolution, and accompanying invention of a new machine-class, yet to come)?
 Even if it is, it has a second side: